 Adjustments should be made with the blade tension released slightly.
-Remove the cover on the left side of the head.
-There are four hex bolts (A) and four set screws (B & C).
-Bolts A are loosened and then set screws B & C are adjusted by turning one out, the other in 1/4 turn, and tightening the first again.
+Remove the cover on the back side of the head.
+There are four hex bolts "A" and four set screws "B & C".
+Bolts "A" are loosened and then set screws "B & C" are adjusted by turning one out, the other in 1/4 turn and tightening the first again.
 Adjust by 1/4 turn at a time and check the blade movement with each adjustment by running the blade at minimum speed.

-Loosening B and tightening C will push the blade off the wheel.
-Loosening C and tightening B will pull the blade onto the wheel.
+Loosening "B" and tightening "C" will pull the blade onto the wheel.
+Loosening "C" and tightening "B" will push the blade off the wheel.

-Idler wheel tracking bolts (A) and set screws (B & C) with the cover removed.
+Idler wheel tracking bolts "A" and set screws "B & C" with the cover removed.